TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Database/RestrictionBuilder/Index.rst

 * Simple: Query creation should be easy to use without forcing a developer thinking too much about those nasty `TCA` details.

-* Developers laziness: If the framework would force a developer to always add casual restrictions for each and every query, this is easy to forget.
+* Developer laziness: If the framework would force a developer to always add casual restrictions for each and every query, this is easy to forget.
 We're all lazy, are we?

 * Security: If in doubt, it is better to show a little too less than too much.
 It is